DataDog/go-libddwaf/README.md

 - Handle: a object wrapper over the pointer to the C WAF Handle
 - Context: a object wrapper over a pointer to the C WAF Context
-- Encoder: whose goal is to construct a tree of Waf Objects to send to the WAF
+- Encoder: its goal is to construct a tree of Waf Objects to send to the WAF
 - CGORefPool: Does all allocation operations for the construction of Waf Objects and keeps track of the equivalent go pointers
 - Decoder: Transforms Waf Objects returned from the WAF to usual go objects (e.g. maps, arrays, ...)
-- Library: The low-level API of bindings with the C world, made to provide Go type checking to it
+- Library: The low-level go bindings to the C library, providing improved typing

 ```mermaid
 flowchart LR